nwirp/nwirp/about.md

 # About the Northwest Immigrant Rights Project ('NWIRP')

-Northwest Immigrant Rights Project promotes justice by defending and advancing the rights of immigrants through direct legal services, systemic advocacy, and community education.

-Northwest Immigrant Rights Project began in response to an emergency.
+NWIRP began in response to an emergency.
 Hundreds of thousands of Central Americans were fleeing the political repression and violence of civil wars to seek safety and asylum in the United States.
 But once they arrived, they found they were not welcome.

 The government did not want to offer the refugees asylum.
 They did not want to offer them safety.
 Instead, these refugees faced immigration authorities bent on sending them right back to war and persecution.
 Not only did they have no legal right to representation, most didn’t have money to hire a lawyer.
 They were forced to confront the threat and reality of deportation alone.